skalb/skalb.github.com/source/_posts/2012-04-26-extending-and-refactoring-views-in-backbone.markdown

   _twittercount-cache: '2'
   _syntaxhighlighter_encoded: '1'
 ---
-In a <a href="http://www.skalb.com/2012/04/23/how-to-easily-handle-model-relationships-in-rails-and-backbone-js/" >previous post</a>, I built an example single page app using Backbone.
+In a [previous post](http://www.skalb.com/2012/04/23/how-to-easily-handle-model-relationships-in-rails-and-backbone-js/), I built an example single page app using Backbone.
 One thing that bothered me was how similar the views are, yet didn't share any code.
 I think part of this was that I originally scaffolded the entire app and worked backwards.

 <!--more-->